frootlab/frootlab.github.io/index.md

-To that end we provide a [free](https://www.fsf.org/about/what-is-free-software) & [open source](https://opensource.org/docs/definition.php) data analysis framework, which incorporates machine intelligence and collaborative data science into the whole software life cycle.
-The essential components of this framework comprise: The universal data interface [Pandora](pandora.html), the smart algorithm repository [Motley](motley.html) and the data analysis template system [Nemoa](nemoa.html), which abstracts explicit algorithms to currently best fitting.
+To that end we provide a [free](https://www.fsf.org/about/what-is-free-software) & [open source](https://opensource.org/docs/definition.php) data analysis framework, which on the basis of [TensorFlow®](https://www.tensorflow.org/) incorporates machine intelligence and collaborative data science into the whole software life cycle.
+The essential components of the framework comprise: The universal data interface [Pandora](pandora.html), the smart algorithm repository [Motley](motley.html) and the data analysis template system [Nemoa](nemoa.html), which abstracts explicit algorithms to currently best fitting.